• Solutions

 • Challenge NextGen’s legacy system was costly to maintain, and it couldn’t keep up with the growing demand for virtual visits.

 • Solution By moving their infrastructure to AWS, NexGen reduced operational costs and increased reliability.
-They used managed services, allowing their system to scale up as demand increased.
+They used managed IT services, allowing their system to scale up as demand increased.

 • Results During the COVID-19 pandemic, NextGen accommodated a 140x surge in virtual visits.
 This not only met the demand but also reduced maintenance costs and improved system reliability.